-The mean age of the study cohort was 61.78 ± 9.98 years and all groups were age-matched.
-Majority were males, smokers, and residing in rural areas.
-Approximately half of the participants had systemic co-morbidities.
-All the three groups were matched with respect to the above mentioned demographic variables (Table 1).
+The mean age of the study cohort was 61.78±9.98 years, and all groups were age matched.
+The majority were males, smokers, and residing in rural areas.
+Approximately half of the participants had systemic comorbidities.
+All three groups were matched with respect to the above-mentioned demographic variables (Table 1).

-At baseline, all the patients in group A had GHQ-12 3, and hence were not suffering from any psychological distress.
-All the patients in groups B and C had GHQ-12>3, and were thus suffering from psychological distress (Figure 1).
+At baseline, all the patients in group A had GHQ-12 \leq 3, and hence were not suffering from any psychological distress.
+All the patients in groups B and C had GHQ-12>3 and were thus suffering from psychological distress (Figure 1).
 Both B and C groups improved significantly at follow-up, with only 3 (11.5%) and 14 (53.8%) patients having psychological distress in each group (p<0.001).
-More number of Group B patients showed improvement in psychological distress (measured by GHQ-12 being 3), when compared with patients in group C(p=<0.001) (Table 2).
+More patients of group B showed improvement in psychological distress (measured by GHQ-12 being \leq 3) when compared with patients in group C (p=<0.001) (Table 2).

-After 8 weeks of intervention as per plan (Figure 1), respiratory symptom perception measured in terms of mMRC dyspnea scale, quality of life (QOL) measured by SGRQ, lung function measured by FEV1 and exercise capacity measured by 6-MWD distance showed improvement in all the three groups.
-Improvement in mMRC dyspnea scale and SGRQ score was maximum in Group B, when compared amongst the groups.
-However, no significant additional improvement in Group B in terms of FEV1 and 6-MWD were seen (Table 3 and 4).
-The psychiatric scales used in the assessment (viz PDT, CSCL, WHO-QOL-Bref-26 and DASS) showed a similar trend as GHQ-12.
-PDT score, CSCL score and WHO-QOL-Bref-26 score improved significantly at follow-up in all the three groups with maximum improvement in group B followed by group C and then group A. DASS-21 score also improved maximally in group B (Tables 4 and 5).
+After 8 weeks of intervention as per plan (Figure 1), respiratory symptom perception measured in terms of mMRC dyspnea scale, QoL measured by SGRQ, lung function measured by FEV1 and exercise capacity measured by 6-MWD distance showed improvement in all three groups.
+Improvement in mMRC dyspnea scale and SGRQ score was maximum in group B when compared amongst the groups.
+However, no significant additional improvement in group B in terms of FEV1 and 6-MWD was seen (Tables 3 and 4).

+The psychiatric scales used in the assessment (viz PDT, CSCL, WHO-QOL-Bref-26, and DASS) showed a similar trend as GHQ-12.
+PDT score, CSCL score, and WHO-QOL-Bref-26 score improved significantly at follow-up in all three groups with maximum improvement in group B followed by group C and then group A. DASS-21 score also improved maximally in group B (Tables 4 and 5).